Johaney-s/StIFT/src/main/resources/Readme.txt

 The method is described by (Malkov et al. (2010)) https://doi.org/10.1111/j.1365-2966.2009.15696.x

-Uncertainty is computed as a combination of standard deviation and interpolation error.
+Uncertainty is computed as a combination of error (from neighbours) and standard deviation (from sigma region).
 If any is invalid or set to be hidden, the SD or Err labels are crossed out in the result respectively.
 Enlarge the width of the window if you can't see them.

 To upload custom grid, choose Grid > Upload new grid.
 Grid data need to be grouped by MASS and sorted by evolutionary